 -nogndvcc

-do not create "GND" and "VCC" cells. (this will produce an error if the design contains constant nets. use "hilomap" to map to custom constant drivers first)
+do not create "GND" and "VCC" cells. (this will produce an error

+if the design contains constant nets. use "hilomap" to map to custom

+constant drivers first)

 '''

 '''

 -gndvccy

 create "GND" and "VCC" cells with "Y" outputs. (the default is

 "G" for "GND" and "P" for "VCC".)

+-attrprop

--attrprop create EDIF properties for cell attributes
+create EDIF properties for cell attributes

+-keep

--keep create extra KEEP nets by allowing a cell to drive multiple nets.
+create extra KEEP nets by allowing a cell to drive multiple nets.

+-pvector {par|bra|ang}

--pvector {par|bra|ang} sets the delimiting character for module port rename clauses to parentheses, square brackets, or angle brackets.
+sets the delimiting character for module port rename clauses to

+parentheses, square brackets, or angle brackets.

+-lsbidx

+use index 0 for the LSB bit of a net or port instead of MSB.

 Unfortunately there are different "flavors" of the EDIF file format.
+This

-This command generates EDIF files for the Xilinx place&route tools.
-It might be necessary to make small modifications to this command when a different tool is targeted. '''
+command generates EDIF files for the Xilinx place&route tools.
+It might be

+necessary to make small modifications to this command when a different tool

+is targeted.

+'''

-G.235 write_file - write a text to a file
+G.236 write_file - write a text to a file